 Point Gammon received its name from the old term “to gammon” meaning “to deceive or fool,” reflecting the dangerous currents, rocks, and weather conditions in the area that frequently tricked sailors, resulting in the loss of ships and lives.

 Seeking to protect their investments as trade flourished in the Hyannis area, the citizens of Dennis, Yarmouth, and Barnstable appealed to Congress for a light.
-Built according to the same specifications as Race Point Lighthouse near Provincetown, Point Gammon Lighthouse was first lit on November 21, 1816.
+Built according to the same specifications as Race Point Lighthouse near Provincetown, Point Gammon Lighthouse was first lit on November 21, 1816 and exhibited a fixed light at a height of seventy feet above the sea.

 Point Gammon Light was Cape Cod’s fourth lighthouse, and began and ended its service under the care of keepers from the local Peak family.
 Samuel Adams Peak was hired as its first keeper at an annual salary of $300.
 Samuel’s son John lived with him at the station from 1816 until Samuel’s death at age forty-one, in June 1824.
 At that point, John, who was eighteen years old at the time, took over his father’s position.
 In 1842, Keeper John Peak’s salary was $350 a year.

 Carpender recorded that the station had just undergone repairs and was in good order, but less than ten years later, Inspector I.W.P.
 Lewis did not find the structure quite so sound: “Tower of rubble masonry, to which has been added a superstructure of brick, making the entire height 25 feet; masonry rough-cast outside, but in bad condition; roof soapstone, and leaky; walls leaky; wood work rotten; whole structure out of repair.
 Dwelling-house of rubble stone, rough-cast outside with gravel and cement; roof shingled; whole structure leaky; woodwork decayed, and requires thorough repairing.”

 Despite the trying conditions, Keeper John Peak and his wife, Martha, managed to raise nine children, including two sons, who would themselves become keepers.
 Historian Edward Rowe wrote that their daughter Imogene had to walk six miles to and from school each day.
 Imogene considered the hike to be beautiful in the spring, summer, and fall, but lonely in the winter.